24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Monday to Saturday, 10 AM to 5 PM; Sunday, 11 AM to 5 PM

-• Planning Tip: Arrive early to beat the school groups and weekend crowds.
-The museum is stroller-friendly and has a dedicated children’s museum on the lower level.
+• Tip for Planning: Get there early to avoid the school groups and weekend crowds.
+The museum is easy to get around with a stroller, and there is a children’s museum on the lower level.
 Explore a range of family-friendly Sonesta stays near the Perot Museum.

 • Map It: Perot Museum Location